Physical and mental health in retirement

 Appointing a Power of Attorney can help, but clients are often reluctant to do this.
 People may struggle to imagine that their future self will think or feel any different to the way they think and feel today.
 The behavioural economists call this ‘projection bias’.

-Serious conditions like cancer, stroke or a serious accident can render someone incapable of making decisions, and they’ll be many cases where there isn’t a Power of Attorney in place.
+Serious conditions like cancer, stroke or a serious accident can render someone incapable of making decisions, and there will be many cases where there isn’t a Power of Attorney in place.

 Then there is the issue of care needs.
 If residential care is required, this can be expensive.
 On average, a one year stay in a residential nursing home can cost over £44,512.
 Often, care is carried out at home and often by family and friends.
 However, not everyone is this fortunate and home care may have to be provided by a commercial agency.